 Do You Have a Friend Who Consistently Abuses Ketamine?

-If you think your friend may be in danger of becoming addicted to ketamine or overdosing on the drug, call 800-601-3889.
-We can help you find a treatment option that will be beneficial for your friend and answer any questions you may have about ketamine.
+If you think your friend may be in danger of becoming addicted to ketamine or overdosing on the drug, call 800-915-1270 (Who Answers?).
+Get help finding a treatment option that will be beneficial for your friend and answer any questions you may have about ketamine.